apurvsinghdark/3TileGame/README.md

 # 3TileGame
 https://apurvsinghdark.github.io/3TileGame/GAME.html

-Copy and Paste This link to play this Game.
+Click this link to play this Game.
+Use arrow keys to play and enjoy the game.